 Everyone can visit UNICA to see the world's best non-commercial short films.
 Go to Dom Umenia in Piešťany, Slovakia.
 There is no charge for viewing films.

 For the full experience, buy a Congress Card for the excursions and special events.
-Purchase details on the UNICA 2014 website.

 The Opening Banquet